cerebunit/cerebmodels/docs/template_for_cell_model.rst

 where ``<capability-category>`` is a category of a capability which in turn is the class ``<BrandCategory>``.
 Details on how to implement a capability is given below.

 Note that, depending on the model it may have more than one capability.
+Refer to `cerebtest <https://github.com/cerebunit/cerebtests>`_ to see what capabilities can be imported.

 2.1.4 Passing the capabilities into the class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~